BhavaniKondle/functions/README.md

 # functions
-finding leap year using functions in python
+finding leap year , valid phone number, and print numbers as a string using functions in python